eclipse-platform/eclipse.platform.releng.aggregator/RELENG.md

 **Create Jobs**

-The (Create Jobs)[https://ci.eclipse.org/releng/job/Create%20Jobs/] job is used to populate the jenkins subfolders with the jobs defined in (JenkinsJobs)[JenkinsJobs] groovy files.
+The [Create Jobs](https://ci.eclipse.org/releng/job/CreateJobs/) job is used to populate the jenkins subfolders with the jobs defined in [JenkinsJobs](JenkinsJobs) groovy files.
 There are 2 Process Job DSLs steps, the first looks for FOLDER.groovy files and creates the folders, the second creates the jobs themselves.

 Create Jobs *must be run manually*.
-Unfortunately JobDSL needs to be run by a specific user, so the build cannot be automatically started by a timer or when it detects jenkins changes without installing an additional plugin like (Authorize Project)[https://plugins.jenkins.io/authorize-project/], which supposedly still works but is abandoned and I (Sam) have not had time to investigate further or find alternatives.
+Unfortunately JobDSL needs to be run by a specific user, so the build cannot be automatically started by a timer or when it detects jenkins changes without installing an additional plugin like [Authorize Project](https://plugins.jenkins.io/authorize-project/)) which supposedly still works but is abandoned and I (Sam) have not had time to investigate further or find alternatives.
 This means that while any committer can make changes to the Jenkins Jobs in git, someone with Jenkins rights will have to start the build to implement those changes.

 Obsolete jobs have to be deleted manually.
 They are not deleted automatically as some may be are still in use for a short time (e.g. Y-builds if a java-release is imminent) or to serve as reference in case the new jobs have problems.

 **The JenkinsJobs Folder**

-As a general rule, the (JenkinsJobs)[JenkinsJobs] folder should match the layout of Jenkins itself.
-Every subfolder should contain a (FOLDER.groovy)[JenkinsJobs/Builds/FOLDER.groovy] file as well as groovy files for all individual jobs.
+As a general rule, the [JenkinsJobs](./JenkinsJobs) folder should match the layout of Jenkins itself.
+Every subfolder should contain one `.jenkinsfile` per individual pipeline.

 Note: JobDSL does also support the creation of Views, so those can be added at some point but someone will either have to manually keep them up to date with the desired jobs or write a script to keep them up-to-date.

-Many jobs have the release version in the job name because it is required for results parsing (i.e. the (automated tests)[https://ci.eclipse.org/releng/job/AutomatedTests/]).
+Many jobs have the release version in the job name because it is required for results parsing (i.e. the [automated tests](https://ci.eclipse.org/releng/job/AutomatedTests/)).
-In order to minimize manual labor the currently active streams are listed in the (buildConfigurations.json)[JenkinsJobs/buildConfigurations.json] file.
+In order to minimize manual labor the currently active streams are listed in the [buildConfigurations.json](JenkinsJobs/buildConfigurations.json) file.
 Version dependent jobs then parse this file during creation and make a job for each stream.

 **New Jobs**